petroemil/Rx.Book/Draft.md

 ### Selectors

-In this section you will see some of the operators that you can use to reduce a whole stream to a single element.
+In this section you will see some of the operators that you can use to select a single element from the stream.

 All of these operators have 2x2 versions.